webaware/gravityforms-eway/readme.txt

 You will find your Client-Side Encryption key in MYeWAY where you created your API key and password.
 Copy it from MYeWAY and paste into the eWAY Payments settings page.

+= Why do I get and error "Invalid TransactionType"? =

+> V6111: Unauthorized API Access, Account Not PCI Certified
+> V6010: Invalid TransactionType, account not certified for eCome only MOTO or Recurring available

+If you get that error with the sandbox, then you need to tick the PCI checkbox to enable Direct Connections.
+See [screenshots](https://wordpress.org/plugins/gravityforms-eway/screenshots/)

+Settings > Sandbox > Direction Connection > PCI

+If you get that with live transactions, your eWAY account is not PCI certified for Direct Connections and you must contact eWAY.

 = Where has the credit card type gone? =

 Gravity Forms normally logs the card type with a partial card number when you have a credit card form.
 With Client-Side Encryption, Gravity Forms no longer sees the credit card number so it cannot detect the card type.
 When that happens, the card type is listed simply as "Card".